RobertTalbert/discretecs/Video/scripts-module-2.md

 We looked at one of these in an earlier video.
 P(x,y) is the statement x*y is bigger than 0.
 To determine the truth value of this, we need the values of not just one but two inputs.
 For example P(2,3) is true and P(2,-4) is false.
 We saw in the last two videos that quantifying the variable turns a predicate into a proposition with a definite truth value.
 Does that work for two-variable predicates?

 Let's suppose we took P(x,y) and quantified the variable x by saying "for all x, P(x,y) is true".
 Unlike earlier, this is still an underdetermined statement because we've quantified the x variable but the y variable is still unknown.
-Quantifying the x
+Quantifying the x variable turns a two-variable predicate with variables x,y into a one-variable predicate with variable y.
+It's still a predicate and unless we do something with the y variable too, we still can't determine its truth value.
+The general principle here is that for two variable predicates, *both* variables must be quantified before we can say anything definite about truth values.

+Let's

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MzMwNTg4NjMsLTQ1MjYxMzIyNCwxND
+eyJoaXN0b3J5IjpbLTEzMDcxMjUyMjUsLTQ1MjYxMzIyNCwxND
 EzMjM0NTA0LC0xOTQwOTMyNzQsLTIwMTk0ODgxMTksLTE0NTkx
 MjMwMDcsLTUzMjk5OTY3OV19
 -->